linda-seiter/CMSC115_2258/unit4_project/README.md

 </tr>
 </table>

-Run `VehicleTask2Test` to confirm your solution passes the JUnit tests.
+Run `VehicleTask2Test` to confirm your solution passes the Junit tests.

 - Several tests check the various purchasing recommendations based on the age and accident status.